dome of the rock jerusalem

 tel aviv

 Tel Aviv has long had a dangerous and exotic quality for me ever since the Gulf War of the early 1990s.
-Tel Aviv, frequently a target of Iraq's scud missile attacks, would often feature heavily on news bulletins in the United Kingdom, mostly characterised by terrified reporters transmitting live from an apartment balcony wearing gas masks, with air-raid sirens wailing.
+Tel Aviv, frequently a target of Iraq's scud missile attacks, would often feature heavily on news bulletins in the United Kingdom, mostly characterised by terrified reporters transmitting live from apartment balconies wearing gas masks while air-raid sirens wailed.
 To say that this did not play a part in my decision to travel here would be disingenuous.
-It is because of these haunting images seen when I was a boy that I felt drawn to visit the city and experience it for myself.
+It is because of these haunting images seen when I was a boy that I felt drawn to visit the city.

 tel aviv skyline

-The rather impressive view of Tel Aviv's cityscape as seen from the top of the Azrieli Observatory.
+The elegant view of Tel Aviv's cityscape as seen from the top of the Azrieli Observatory.

 azrieli tower tel aviv